Our Volunteer Babywearing Educators

 Kathryn Mercer- Chapel Hill

 Pitchayapa (Farrah) Shapiro- Durham

 Farrah is a transplant from Thailand.
 Prior to being a stay at home mom, she was in the clinical research field.
 She lives in Durham with her husband, her fur-born Chow Shepard mix and first born son.
 She started wearing her son the first month in a SSC but as soon as the NC summer hit, she discovered ring slings through BWI-Triangle.
 She then became fascinated by all the different types of carriers and ways to wear babies and toddlers!
 In addition to her love of babywearing, Farrah enjoys cooking, craft beer, and privately singing off key to her son and dog.

 Sonya Sonnenberg- Durham

 Originally from Phoenix, Sonya now lives in Durham with her husband and 2 awesome sons, Felix and Hugo!
 Sonya is coming up on her one year anniversary as a volunteer!
-Her volunteer story involves her friend and neighbor (a volunteer at the time) recruiting her help for our old night-time Durham meeting.
+Her volunteer story involves her friend and neighbor (a volunteer at the time) recruiting her help for our old night-time Durham Learn & Play.
 I know her for her hospitality in opening her home for training sessions and for her voice online, helping other caregivers in our group and others.
 She has a soft spot for and owns a lovely collection of woven wraps but can also be found wearing her Beco (with sloths?).
 She has the sweetest mom, loves the outdoors and is wicked smart.